billster45/ScienceCritAI/README.md

 ---

 ### [Successful application of dietary ketogenic metabolic therapy in patients with glioblastoma: a clinical study](https://billster45.github.io/ScienceCritAI/Glioblastoma_ketogenic_therapy_summary_20250224_193549.html)
-**Why read this:** This clinical study presents compelling evidence that adherence to a ketogenic diet may significantly improve 3-year survival rates in patients with glioblastoma multiforme, highlighting a potential therapeutic avenue for this aggressive cancer.
-With a notable survival rate of 66.7% in the adherent group compared to just 8.3% in the non-adherent group, the findings suggest a promising link between dietary interventions and cancer outcomes, warranting further investigation into metabolic therapies in oncology.
+**Why read this:** This clinical study presents compelling evidence that adherence to a ketogenic diet may significantly improve 3-year survival rates in patients with glioblastoma multiforme, with a notable difference between adherent and non-adherent groups.
+The findings suggest a potential metabolic therapy approach that could enhance treatment outcomes for this aggressive form of brain cancer, warranting further investigation into the mechanisms involved.

 **Date:** 2025-02-24
 **Journal:** Frontiers in Nutrition